sneakaway-studio/tally-tracker-explorer/README.md

 	- [x] Dropdown to switch between live / local
 	- [x] Dropdown to switch resolutions
 	- [x] Button: playback restart
+- [ ] Add a screen with a key, statement, and link